Couple who hesitated on vaccination share story of having Covid-19 - KTVZ

 “Or see our kids again, or our family or grandson,” she said.

 “It could have just ended that night,” said Michael, who has been with Bunch for 30 years.
-“It made mad.
+“It made me mad.
 I didn’t want it to end that way.
-It’s not supposed to end that way… and unfortunately, it’s ending for a lot of people that way.”
+It’s not supposed to end that way … and unfortunately, it’s ending for a lot of people that way.”

 The-CNN-Wire